awsdocs/iam-user-guide/doc_source/best-practices.md

 ## Create Individual IAM Users<a name="create-iam-users"></a>

 Don't use your AWS account root user credentials to access AWS, and don't give your credentials to anyone else\.
 Instead, create individual users for anyone who needs access to your AWS account\.
-Create an IAM user for yourself as well, give that user administrative privileges, and use that IAM user for all your work\.
+Create an IAM user for yourself as well, give that user administrative permissions, and use that IAM user for all your work\.
 For information about how to do this, see [Creating Your First IAM Admin User and Group](getting-started_create-admin-group.md)\.

 By creating individual IAM users for people accessing your account, you can give each IAM user a unique set of security credentials\.
 You can also grant different permissions to each IAM user\.
 If necessary, you can change or revoke an IAM user's permissions any time\. \(If you give out your root user credentials, it can be difficult to revoke them, and it is impossible to restrict their permissions\.\)